turboderp/exllama/README.md

 there's a little script in `util/shard.py` to split large .safetensors files.
 It also produces an index.json file for the sharded model, just for completeness, although ExLlama doesn't need it to read the shards.
 Note that the **safetensors dependency was bumped to version 0.3.2**.

+**2023-08-12**: Preliminary, initial and tentative release of [ExLlamaV2](https://github.com/turboderp/exllamav2).
+It doesn't do all the things that ExLlamaV1 does, yet, but it's better at what it does do.
+So check it out!